LegoFormer: Transformers for Block-by-Block Multi-view 3D Reconstruction: Experiments

 \subsection{Comparison to other decoding schemes}

-We compare the LegoFormer with alternative decoding schemes in Table \ref{table_comparison_decoding_schemes}.
-The comparison is done among models trained with 4 input views.
-The LegoFormer achieves the highest IoU in all view counts while both "Naive-nAR" and "Naive-Full" have higher F-score performance suggesting that the former is better for objects with solid interior while the latters are good at reconstructing surfaces.
-The "Naive-nAR" decoding scheme constantly achieves the highest F-score except for a single view case where LegoFormer is better.
-Compared to LegoFormer, "Naive-nAR" solves an easier task where the subspace predicted by each query is predefined and doesn't change.
-However, the memory requirement is much higher, making it a less attractive solution when considering scaling the output to a higher resolution.
-Finally, "Naive-Full" is the most canonical architecture where the voxels predictions are direct outputs of the network decoder.
-This solution is still competitive but will suffer from the same scalability problem of "Naive-nAR" when increasing the output resolution.
+To experimentally validate our design choices we compare the four decoding schemes described in \cref{sec:alternative_schemes} in \cref{tab:comparison_decoding_schemes}.
+All models are trained on 4 input views.
+LegoFormer achieves the highest IoU in all view counts while both "Naive-nAR" and "Naive-Full" have higher F-score performance suggesting that the former is better for objects with solid interior while the latter are good at reconstructing surfaces.
+The "Naive-nAR" decoding scheme constantly achieves the highest F-score except for a single view case.
+Compared to LegoFormer, it solves an easier task where the subspace predicted by each query is predefined and doesn't change.
+However, the memory requirement is much higher, making it a less attractive solution when considering scaling the output resolution.
+Finally, "Naive-Full" is the most canonical architecture directly predicting each voxel independently.
+This solution is still competitive but suffers from the same scalability problem of "Naive-nAR" when increasing the output resolution.
 The "Naive" model has the worst performance, which can be attributed to accumulated error.
 As the predictions are made in sequence while conditioning on previous steps, a slight mistake at some early steps will result in wrong predictions later on.
-We observed a huge gap between train and test accuracy for this model, which leads us to conclude that autoregressive decoding schemes are not good candidates for 3D voxel grid reconstruction.
-An additional qualitative comparison of the decoding schemes is provided in the supplementary section \ref{section:decoding_schemes_qualitative_comparison}.
+We observed a huge gap between train and test performance for this model, leading us to conclude that autoregressive decoding schemes are not good candidates for 3D voxel grid reconstruction.
+An additional qualitative comparison of the decoding schemes is provided in the Supplementary \cref{appendix:decoding_schemes_qualitative_comparison}.